bennyz/notes/qarax-storage-design-draft.md

 ```

 ### Creating local volumes
 Local volumes are expected to be present and accessible only to a certain host.
-This means VMs these volumes are attached can only run on these host.
+This means VMs with these volumes are attached can only run on these host.
 To create a new volume, we have arguments to set, such as the storage id, and if the storage is local we need to somehow get that drive to the host: we can add a parameter to the `POST /drives/` request, like `url` which will represent the location the of drive, initially we can support to types of locations, http and local
   1. http: this URL will be downloaded to the host directly and saved in the storage directory
-  2. file: the volume will be in a path on the where request is run, in this case it would need to be uploaded to the host
+  2. file: the volume will be in a path on the host where request is run, in this case it would need to be uploaded to the host

 #### Uploading local files